-INTRODUCTION
+1 | INTRODUCTION

-TECPR2 belongs to the tectonin β-propeller repeat-containing protein family and is implicated in the autophagy pathway.
-(Oz-Levi, Gelman, Elazar, & Lancet, 2013; Stadel et al., 2015) Autophagy is critical to the development and function of the central nervous system.
-Loss-of-function variants in several genes of the autophagy pathway lead to both neurodevelopmental and neurodegenerative diseases.
-(Ebrahimi-Fakhari et al., 2016; Menzies et al., 2017; Teinert, Behne, Wimmer, & Ebrahimi-Fakhari, 2019)
+TECPR2 belongs to the tectonin β -propeller repeat-containing protein family and is implicated in the autophagy pathway (Oz-Levi et al., 2013; Stadel et al., 2015).
+Autophagy is critical to the development and function of the central nervous system.
+Loss-of-function variants in several genes of the autophagy pathway lead to both neurodevelopmental and neurodegenerative diseases (Ebrahimi-Fakhari et al., 2016; Menzies et al., 2017; Teinert et al., 2019).

-In 2012, Oz-Levi et al. identified the homozygous TECPR2 variant c.3416del, p.(Leu1139Argfs75) in five individuals from three Jewish Bukharian families and classified the syndrome as a novel subtype of hereditary spastic paraplegia (HSP) (SPG49; MIM# 615000).(Oz-Levi et al., 2012) To date, 11 individuals with bi-allelic TECPR2 variants have been reported.
-(Covone et al., 2016; Heimer et al., 2016; Oz-Levi et al., 2012; Patwari, Wolfe, Sharma, & Berry-Kravis, 2020; Zhu et al., 2015) All individuals showed muscular hypotonia and most had global developmental delay followed by intellectual disability.
+In 2012, Oz-Levi et al. identified the homozygous TECPR2 variant c.3416del, p.(Leu1139Argfs75) in five individuals from three Jewish Bukharian families and classified the syndrome as a novel subtype of hereditary spastic paraplegia (HSP) (SPG49; MIM# 615000) (Oz-Levi et al., 2012).
+To date, 11 individuals with bi-allelic TECPR2 variants have been reported (Covone et al., 2016; Heimer et al., 2016; Oz-Levi et al., 2012; Patwari et al., 2020; Zhu et al., 2015).
+All individuals showed muscular hypotonia and most had global developmental delay followed by intellectual disability.
 Only a subset of individuals displayed progressive spasticity as a characteristic HSP symptom.
-An autonomic and sensory neuropathy with respiratory, gastrointestinal and cardiovascular system involvement was present in a subset of individuals and central apnea was found to account for a large part of the morbidity.
-(Heimer et al., 2016; Patwari et al., 2020) Beside two founder variants (c.3416del, p.(Leu1139Argfs75) in the Jewish Bukharian background and c.1319del, p.(Leu440Argfs19) in the Jewish Ashkenazi background), likely derived as new variants under a Clan Genomics hypothesis (Lupski, Belmont, Boerwinkle, & Gibbs, 2011), two other truncating and three missense TECPR2 variants have been associated with This article is protected by copyright.
-All rights reserved.
+An autonomic and sensory neuropathy with respiratory, gastrointestinal and cardiovascular system involvement was present in a subset of individuals and central apnea was found to account for a large part of the morbidity (Heimer et al., 2016; Patwari et al., 2020).